mogryzko/AI-Projects/README.md

 # AI-Projects
-Programming assignments from my Artificial Intelligence class
+Programming assignments from Artificial Intelligence at Columbia University

-npuzzle.py:
-  A python program that finds and prints the optimal solution to any state space of an n-puzzle game.
-Impliments breadth first, depth first, greedy-best first, and A* search.

 othello_ai.py:
   A python program that plays othello against a human or itself.
 Impliments minimax and alpha-beta pruning to select its next move.